jayprox12/webdriverIO_Android/README.md

-# webdriverIO_appleDroid - Android & iOS testing appand suite
+# webdriverIO_appleDroid - Android & iOS testing app and suite

 Using Appium and WebdriverIO to build tests for Android and iOS apps.
+Created this test by using sample apps by following a tutorial from Dilpreet Johal in the Udemy course: Mobile Automation with Appium 2.0.

 Before we begin, you will need to have the following installed: Node.js, Java JDK, Appium Inspector, Android Studio (for Android), Xcode (for iOS).
-(Created this test by using sample apps by following a tutorial from Dilpreet Johal in the Udemy course: Mobile Automation with Appium 2.0)

 Installing Node.js: